brenopolanski/saiku-datatables/README.md

 # Saiku DataTables

-Saiku with DataTables plug-in for jQuery.
+Saiku UI with DataTables plug-in for jQuery.

 IN DEVELOPMENT :v: